Belinskaya's theorem is optimal: Proof of Belinskaya's theorem

 \section{Proof of Belinskaya's theorem}

-In this appendix, we present a short proof of Belinskaya's theorem due to Katznelson which is not publicly available to our knowledge.
+In this appendix, we present a short proof of Belinskaya's theorem due to Katznelson which is not publicly available to our knowledge \cite{katznelsonLecturesOrbitEquivalence1980}.
 As in Belinskaya's original proof, a key step is the following theorem, of independent interest.
-The proof we present here is mainly due to Katznelson.
 To lighten notation, given a point $x\in X$, a map $T\colon X\to X$, and a subset $I\subseteq \Z$, we will write

-\begin{thm} Let $T$ be an aperiodic measure-preserving transformation, suppose $U\in \Aut(X,\mu)$ has the same orbits as $T$ and that for almost every $x\in X$, the symmetric difference of the respective positive $T$ and $U$ orbits \(T^{\N}(x)\bigtriangleup U^\N(x)\) is finite.
+\begin{thm}[Katznelson] Let $T$ be an aperiodic measure-preserving transformation, suppose $U\in \Aut(X,\mu)$ has the same orbits as $T$ and that for almost every $x\in X$, the symmetric difference of the respective positive $T$ and $U$ orbits \(T^{\N}(x)\bigtriangleup U^\N(x)\) is finite.
 Then $T$ and $U$ are conjugate. \end{thm}

-\begin{proof}[Proof (Katznelson)] We will explicitly define an element $S$ in $[T]$ such that $U=S^{-1}TS$.
+\begin{proof} We will explicitly define an element $S$ in $[T]$ such that $U=S^{-1}TS$.
 This will be done thanks to the following claim. \begin{claim*} For almost every $x\in X$, there exists a unique $j(x)\in\Z$ such that \end{claim*} \begin{cproof} For almost every $x\in X$, consider the function $\tau_x\colon\Z\to\Z$ defined by

 Remark that by assumption for almost every $x$, the value $\tau_x(j)$ is finite for all $j\in\mathbb Z$.
-By considering the two cases $T^j(x)\in U^\N(x)$ and $T^j(x)\not\in U^\N(x)$, we see that $\tau_x(j+1)=\tau_x(j)+1$ for all $j\in\Z$.
-It follows that $\tau_x(j)=\tau_x(0)+j$ for all $j\in\Z$ so $j(x)\coloneqq-\tau_x(0)$ is the unique element we seek. \end{cproof}
+By considering the two cases $T^j(x)\in U^\N(x)$ and $T^j(x)\not\in U^\N(x)$, we see that $\tau_x(j+1)=\tau_x(j)-1$ for all $j\in\Z$.
+It follows that $\tau_x(j)=\tau_x(0)-j$ for all $j\in\Z$ so $j(x)\coloneqq\tau_x(0)$ is the unique element we seek. \end{cproof}

 We set $S(x)\coloneqq T^{j(x)}(x)$.
 By the above claim, $S(x)$ is the unique element of the $T$-orbit of $x$ satisfying

 By considering whether none, only one, or both of the points $x$ and $S(x)$ belong to $T^{\N}(S(x))\cap U^\N(x)$, we see that removing the point $S(x)$ from $T^{\N}(S(x))$ and the point $x$ from $U^\N(x)$ does not perturb the above equation, so that